 Combine sriracha, soy sauce, and vegetable oil to make the buffalo sauce.

-Coat cauliflower in buffalo sauce then return to the air fryer for 5 minutes.
+Coat cauliflower in buffalo sauce and return it to the air fryer for 5 minutes.

 Garnish and serve with your dipping sauce of choice.

-Hint: you *can* coat the florets in buffalo sauce in the air fryer basket to save yourself cleaning an extra bowl, but make sure to brush the buffalo sauce on (don’t pour it on like I do in the video below!!) otherwise half the sauce will fall through the grill of your air fryer and will be wasted.
-I learned this the hard way haha.
-Btw, in case you haven’t already invested in an air fryer, I really like my Tefal Easy Fry & Grill Deluxe Air Fryer EY505D, would recommend!
+Hint: you *can* coat the florets in buffalo sauce in the air fryer basket to save yourself cleaning an extra bowl, but make sure to brush the buffalo sauce on (don’t pour it on as I do in the video below!!); otherwise half the sauce will fall through the grill of your air fryer and will be wasted.
+I learned this the hard way, haha.
+In case you haven’t invested in an air fryer, I like my Tefal Easy Fry & Grill Deluxe Air Fryer EY505D, and I recommend it!

 How to Serve Cauliflower Wings

 Because they have a tangy, spicy sauce and a crispy outer, Buffalo Cauliflower Wings are best served with something cooling to complement them.
-A creamy plant based mayonnaise , ranch dressing, blue cheese dressing or even hummus with some fresh accompaniments like carrot or celery sticks would be ideal.
-If you’re planning on eating this as a main meal (note – this recipe will only be enough for two people) then consider serving them with a creamy cold salad like my Avocado Pasta Salad, or as hearty addition to this Arugula Pumpkin Chickpea Salad.
+A creamy plant-based mayonnaise, ranch dressing, blue cheese dressing, or even hummus with fresh accompaniments like carrot or celery sticks would be ideal.
+If you’re planning on eating this as a main meal (note – this recipe will only be enough for two people), then consider serving them with a creamy cold salad like my Avocado Pasta Salad or as a hearty addition to this Arugula Pumpkin Chickpea Salad.

 Substitutions

-- Sriracha: you can use any hot sauce you would like to make the Buffalo Sauce.
+- Sriracha: you can use any hot sauce you want to make the Buffalo Sauce.
 Frank’s Red Hot Sauce is also a great choice.

 - Swap out the buffalo sauce: Instead of the buffalo sauce, you can coat the cauliflower wings with your favorite vegan BBQ sauce for a tangy and smoky twist.
 Or create an Asian-inspired sauce by combining sriracha with soy sauce, sesame oil, rice vinegar, and a touch of maple syrup or agave for sweetness.

 - Use a different milk: Feel free to use other unsweetened plant-based milk options, such as oat milk.
-Of course, if you’re not vegan then you can also just use regular dairy milk.
+Of course, if you’re not vegan, you can use regular dairy milk.

 Variations